johannesholmberg/holmberg.io/src/posts/notebook/2015-10-11-german-log-day-11/index.md

 - In the late afternoon I go to [german.net] and do some practice.
 Now the grammar comes again.
 I read about the rules and the system and then I do some of their intensive lessons.
 It’s great for applying the podcast for a practical purpose.

-- In the evenings I continue to read a [German book] on my Kindle.
+- In the evenings I continue to read a German book on my Kindle.
 Then I can apply the rules I’ve learned throughout the day in the writing I see.
 In the beginning it was mostly for pleasure but now I start seeing the system in the writing.
 Very slowly, of course, but it comes.

 The biggest lesson I think so far is that I’ve realized that it is not important to understand everything at once.
 My subconscious is a great asset.
 I just have to feed it a big chunk of the right material and when I go to sleep it will work out much of it for me.
 Perfect.

 [Laura’s German GrammarPod]: https://itunes.apple.com/us/podcast/german-grammarpod/id253979257
 [german.net]: http://german.net/
-[German book]: {{ site.url }}{% post_url 2015-10-10-sudlich-der-grenze-westlich-der-sonne %}